hpowers82/project_planner/README.md

 To make a ping pong float in a tube at a specific height using a fan controlled by a turning a potentiometer.

 ## Pseudo Code
+Step 1.
+Get a rotor spinning
+Step 2.
+Find the distance of the ping pong ball using the HCSR04 Step 3.
+Put step 1+2 together without PID
+Step 4.
+Add PID
 ```python
 import time
 import board